-Cleveland-Cliffs and the United Steelworkers Reach Tentative Agreement on New Labor Contract for Michigan and Minnesota Mining Operations
+Cleveland-Cliffs and the United Steelworkers Reach Tentative Labor Agreement

 The agreement is pending ratification by USW local union memberships.
-No additional details will be released at this time pending ratification.
+No additional details will be made available at this time.

 About Cleveland-Cliffs Inc.